Instant Pot Lentil Soup {Vegetarian Lentil Soup}

 Instant Pot Instructions

-- Place the lid on and switch it to the lock position.
-Switch the vent to "sealing".
-Press Manual then High Pressure and adjust the time to 12 minutes.
+• Secure the lid and set the vent to sealing.
+Press manual>high pressure>12 minutes.
 It will take around 10 minutes to get up to pressure.

 Slow Cooker Instructions